Sales outreach

 Just like with sales prospecting, not all leads whom you’ve already tried to contact and followed up will decide to consider your offer.
 Much fewer will decide to purchase it.

 You can’t continue following up forever.
 At a certain point, it will become too pushy and just useless.
 As some sales gurus claim, you need at least five follow-ups on average for 80% of successful sales cases.
-So, if you did all you could, stop and switch to other prospects.
+So, if you did all you could but got no positive response, stop and switch to other prospects.

 Sales and marketing teams should never operate separately.
 Ensuring that both share the information about your customer outreach, you’ll be able to achieve 38% higher win rates.
 That’s why successful companies already use the term ‘Smarketing’ to explain the necessity of aligning their sales and marketing efforts.